M66B/FairEmail/docs/FAQ-de-rLI.md

 <a name="faq12"></a>
 **(12) Wie funktioniert die Ver- und Entschlüsselung?**

+Communication with email servers is always encrypted, unless you explicitly turned this off.
+This question is about optional end-to-end encryption with PGP or S/MIME.
+The sender and recipient should first agree on this and exchange signed messages to transfer their public key to be able to send encrypted messages.

 *General*

-[Sehen Sie hier](https://en.wikipedia.org/wiki/Public-key_cryptography), wie die Verschlüsselung mit öffentlichen/privaten Schlüsseln funktioniert.

-Verschlüsselung zusammengefasst:
+Please [see here](https://en.wikipedia.org/wiki/Public-key_cryptography) about how public/private key encryption works.

+Encryption in short:

 * **Ausgehende** Nachrichten werden mit dem **öffentlichen Schlüssel** des Empfängers verschlüsselt
 * **Eingehende** Nachrichten werden mit dem **privaten Schlüssel** des Empfängers entschlüsselt

-Signieren zusammengefasst:
+Signing in short:

 * **Ausgehende** Nachrichten sind mit dem **privaten Schlüssel** des Absenders signiert
 * **Eingehende** Nachrichten werden mit dem **öffentlichen Schlüssel** des Absenders überprüft

-Um eine Nachricht zu signieren/verschlüsseln, wählen Sie einfach die entsprechende Methode im Sendedialog aus.
+To sign/encrypt a message, just select the appropriate method in the send dialog.
 You can always open the send dialog using the three-dots overflow menu in case you selected *Don't show again* before.

 To verify a signature or to decrypt a received message, open the message and just tap the gesture or padlock icon just below the message action bar.